The Cost of Family Violence: November is Family Violence Prevention Month

 • Failing to take care of themselves or their children in the usual way

-• Children might be dirty, alone more often, or hungry
+• Children might be dirty, alone, or hungry more often

 • Seniors may become withdrawn or even seem frightened